thehenchnerd

 You can continue this pattern for 2–3 mini-sets, depending on how fatigued your muscles are.
 By the end, your muscles should feel completely drained—like you’ve squeezed every last drop of energy out of them.

 This method is incredibly effective but not for the faint-hearted.
-Every time I finish a rest-pause set, I question my sanity—only to remember the massive gains I’ll see in the mirror a few weeks later!
+Every time I finish a rest-pause set, I question my sanity.

 Key Benefits of Rest-Pause Training